8.1. Simple regression: Don’t think too hard!¶

 53

-Thus f100 is actually an order 53 model, which is still pretty high order, as the squiggliness of the above graph attests.
-The next question is: Is this a good thing?
+order, as the squiggliness of the above graph attests.
+The next question

 8.1.4.
-Evaluating the prediction success of a model
+Evaluating the prediction success of a model¶

 The main point of this section is very easy to state: If you want to evaluate the prediction performance of a model, test it on some data it never saw.
 So we pass in a set of points to estimate the model: We call this set of points the training data.
 But we don’t let the model see all our data.
 We hold some out for the test, and that set is called the test data.
 This is one of the key ideas of the machine learning paradigm.
 Separate training and test; don’t let the model in training have any access to information about the test data while it’s being trained.